pymeasure/leco-protocol/control_protocol.md

 ##### Coordinator updates

-Whenever a Component signs in to or out of its Coordinator, the Coordinator shall send a note regarding this event to all the other Coordinators.
+Whenever a Component signs in to or out of its Coordinator, the Coordinator shall send a message regarding this event to all the other Coordinators.
-The note shall contain the full name of the Component and the event type (sign in or out) The other Coordinators shall update their global directory according to this note (add or remove an entry).
+The message shall contain the full name of the Component and the event type (sign in or out) The other Coordinators shall update their global directory according to this message (add or remove an entry).

 (message-layer)=